 Many companies have made the unprecedented decision to close their doors or keep essential staff in-house temporarily.
 Others have instructed the entire organization to work-from-home (WFH) due to the COVID-19 pandemic.
 Now, an entirely new set of pressures is pulling for your attention:

-- How can your employees securely access the company network and resources to keep business moving forward?
+- How can your employees securely access the company network and resources as they WFH?